DenisSerbin/AWS-ML-Engineer-Course-Project3/README.md

 ![Cross entropy loss on the training and validation sets](Screenshots/CrossEntropyLoss.png "Cross entropy loss on the train and validation sets")

 ## Debugging and Profiling
 Sagemaker seems to make model debugging and profiling pretty easy.
-The debugging and profiling reports produced give insights regarding the training process, resource utilization etc.
+The produced profiling report contains a lot of information about the training process, resource utilization etc.

 ### Results
+The profiler report can be found [here](profiler_report.zip)

 **TODO**: What are the results/insights did you get by profiling/debugging your model?

 **TODO** Remember to provide the profiler html/pdf file in your submission.